Ldavis36706/Deploying-a-Lambda-Function/README.md

 Next, I set the Handler to CreateThumbnail.handler under Runtime settings and updated the General Configuration by adding a description and keeping default memory and timeout settings.
 To test the function, I created a test event in the Lambda console using the S3 Put template, replacing example-bucket with my source bucket name.
+Running the test successfully processed the HappyFace.jpg image, confirmed by the "Execution succeeded" message.

 <br />